jjshoots/jet.io/resources/index.md

   <div class="line-sep"></div>
 </div>

 Here is a list of things which I find useful and intend to find useful in the future.
 A lot of these are video links as I somehow learn faster from them.
-Included at the bottom is also a list of books which I like, followed by a list of people I find interesting and tend to look up to.
+Included at the bottom is a list of people I find interesting and tend to look up to.
 I am by no means an expert in any of these fields, so if you have any suggestions, let me know!

 <br>

 ## Learning Resources
 #### Control Lectures
-- <a href="https://www.youtube.com/watch?v=Pi7l8mMjYVE&list=PLMrJAkhIeNNR20Mz-VpzgfQs5zrYi085m" target="_blank">Control Bootcamp</a>
+- <a href="https://www.youtube.com/watch?v=Pi7l8mMjYVE&list=PLMrJAkhIeNNR20Mz-VpzgfQs5zrYi085m" target="_blank">Control Bootcamp</a> by Steve Brunton

+<a href="https://www.youtube.com/watch?v=Uh_-RZQIaEs&list=PLxdnSsBqCrrF9KOQRB9ByfB0EUMwnLO9o" target="_blank">Control Theory Lectures</a>  by Christopher Lum, Boeing.

 #### Kalman Filters
 - <a href="https://www.youtube.com/watch?v=CaCcOwJPytQ&list=PLX2gX-ftPVXU3oUFNATxGXY90AULiqnWT" target="_blank">ilectureonline</a> by Michel van Biezen.
 How the whole concept first clicked in my head.